dailymotion-oss/octopilot/docs/current-version/content/use-cases/app-promotion.md

 Next, the Pull Request.
 We'll use the `append` strategy, which means that if we need to promote a release in prod, and the previous one hasn't been merged/deployed yet, we'll just append a new commit on the existing branch/PR.
 So that your production PR for your application will stay the same, accumulating releases until it is merged.
 We're using a specific label for our Pull Request: `update-${APP_NAME}` - to make sure we'll find any existing PR for our application, and that each application will get its own PR.

-Same as for the commit, we'll use the [templating feature](#templating) to write nice title and description for our Pull Request - just that this time we won't need to convert from markdown to raw text.
+Same as for the commit, we'll use the [templating feature](#templating) to write a nice title and description for our Pull Request - just that this time we won't need to convert from markdown to raw text.
 And we'll use specific "update operations":
 - we'll always replace the PR title, because we want a short title, with only the app name and the latest release's version - using the `--pr-title-update-operation "replace"` flag
 - we'll "prepend" the new PR body, before the existing one, using the `--pr-body-update-operation "prepend"` flag.
 So that the release notes for the latest release will be first - just as when you read a changelog.
 And of course we don't want to remove the previous release notes.